 San Antonio Drunk Driving Accident Attorney

-Mothers Against Drunk Driving (MADD) ranks Texas the second worst state for drunk driving car accidents in the U.S. According to MADD there were about 1,300 reported car accident fatalities as a result of drunk driving in 2011 – accounting for 42% of overall accident fatalities in Texas.
+Mothers Against Drunk Driving (MADD) ranks Texas the second worst state for drunk driving accidents in the U.S. According to MADD there were about 1,300 reported fatalities as a result of drunk driving in 2011 – accounting for 42% of overall accident fatalities in Texas.
 Drunk driving has since continued to be a very serious problem in Texas and has led to the injuries and wrongful death of many innocent Texans.

 If you or a family member have been injured or wrongfully killed as the result of a drunk driving accident, you need an experienced and reliable San Antonio drunk driving accident lawyer to stand up for your rights.
 Personal injury attorney, Justin Hill has served on the advisory council for MADD South Texas for many years, and he has years of experience in handling all the issues that arise from drunk driving accidents.

 Drunk driving accidents potentially give rise to a number of causes of action.
 With every victim, our car accident attorney will review whether the accident gives rise to the following causes of action: